 Environmental Resource Mapper - This interactive mapping application can show you the general areas where rare animals, rare plants, and rare and significant natural communities (such as forests, wetlands, and other habitat types) have been documented by the NY Natural Heritage Program.
 The Environmental Resource Mapper also displays locations of New York regulated freshwater wetlands and of protected streams, rivers, and lakes.
 These maps are intended as one source of information for landowners, land managers, citizens, local officials, and project sponsors engaged in land use decision making, conservation, or environmental assessment.

 The New York Natural Heritage Program keeps track of the status of the state's rare flowering plants, conifers, ferns and fern allies, and mosses.
-The Heritage botany staff currently includes Steve Young (Chief Botanist), Richard Ring (Botanist), Kimberly Smith (State Parks Botanist), and Nancy Davis-Ricci (Assistant Biologist).
+The Heritage botany staff currently includes Steve Young (Chief Botanist) and Richard Ring (State Parks Botanist).
 See the staff list for contact information.

 Thank you for visiting the New York Natural Heritage Program botany web page.

 - Active Inventory List - A sortable list that contains the family name, plant name, Heritage rank, and state legal status for plants that the NY Natural Heritage Program actively tracks and surveys.

 - Plant Rarity and The Law - Various government laws, regulations, and policies protect rare plants.